 Good leaders can build trust even in highly structured positions.
 For starters, involve employees in planning and goal setting.
 Give them flexibility in scheduling with a virtual shift trade board.
 Let them solve problems on their own.

 Employees who have the leeway to rearrange, modify, and improve their assignments feel possession over them, and once this happens, their mindsets begin to change.
 Michael O’Malley in the Harvard Business Review

-If the past two years have taught us anything, it’s that employees care about business transparency.
+If the past years have taught us anything, it’s that employees care about business transparency.
 Whether there is good news or bad news, leadership needs to consistently inform employees.
 Life is more stressful now for most everyone.
 When employers aren’t open with their staff, it adds another layer of uncertainty.
 Employees are concerned about return to work plans, office health and safety, and vaccine and mask rules.

 If your business is struggling, your employees may be worried about being let go.
 It’s okay if plans are fluid, but leaders should explain why.
 Better yet, seek employees’ feedback.
 Even if you can’t grant every request, your employees will appreciate (there’s that word again) being consulted.
 Give their input careful consideration and let them shape policies where possible.
 As mentioned, if your company has a hybrid or remote work model, you’ll need to communicate more often using multiple channels.

 Some employees may want to give anonymous feedback.
 An HR portal with an anonymous suggestion box allows employees to give feedback and recommendations in a safe space.